ravindrajob/Observability-Monitoring/README.md

-# monitoring in the CLOUD
+# Monitoring in the CLOUD

 ## Wich tools ?
 In this case we will use thanos + docker and  Grafana stack, and for the auto monitoring we will use prometheus exporter.